Mon - Fri: 6:30am - 6:00pm

 • No car!
 No, the Department of Transport DOES NOT have cars on standby just waiting for you to do your test!
 But unfortunately some people turn up unprepared for their test completely unaware of this fact.

-• Being unable to start the car because the key won’t turn.
+• Being unable to start the car because the key won’t turn or the push button is inoperative.
 This can occur when you move the steering wheel and lock its movement after you’ve turned the car off (when parking the car before the PDA!)
 It’s an anti-theft feature and locks both the steering wheel and starting mechanism.
-If this situation occurs at the start of your PDA, you need to remove the tension from the steering wheel by turning the steering wheel firmly one way or the other (only a couple of millimetres or so) – while simultaneously turning the key.
+If this situation occurs at the start of your PDA, you need to remove the tension from the steering wheel by turning the steering wheel firmly one way or the other (only a couple of millimetres or so) – while simultaneously turning the key or pressing the start button.
 This releases the steering lock and you’ll then be able to start the vehicle.
-If your car has a key (rather than a fob with a press-button start), you need to ask your instructor to show you this technique at least once during your lessons – and remember it!
+You need to ask your instructor to show you this technique at least once during your lessons – and remember it!
 If not, it could be a very costly exercise if you fail your PDA because you can’t turn the car on!

 Having got past this stage, there are many reasons why a candidate might fail the PDA.